chenchkx/ETH-80/README.md

 The ETH-80 dataset [1] contains visual object images from 8 different categories including apples, cars, cows,cups, dogs, horses, pears and tomatoes.
 For each category, there are 10 object instances and 41 images for each object instance captured from different viewpoints.
-The task is to classify an image set of an object into a known category.

-[1] B. Leibe and, B.Schiele.
-Analyzing Appearance and Contour Based Methods for Object Categorization.
-CVPR, vol.2, pp. 409-415, 2003

-Also, you can find more applications at:
+The useage of this image set dataset can refer to:

 1. https://github.com/Kai-Xuan/RiemannianCovDs/
 BibTex :
 ```